The Expansion of each van der Waerden number $W(r, k)$ into Powers of $r$, when $r$ is the Number of Integer Colorings, determines a greatest lower Bound for all $k$ such that $W(r, k) < r^{k^{2}}$: First Result

-Given any lack of more information about $N$ this at the very least is the \emph{a priori} knowledge we do have about the integer $N$.
-We need not know a priori whether $N$ is a newly discovered van der Waerden number with a given $r$ number of integer colorings and with an arithmetic progession of given length $k$ somewhere within integer set $[1, W(r, k)]$, a regular prime, a Wieferich prime, a Mersenne prime or a perfect number.
-What we can know a priori is what is given in Eqtns.
+In base $r$ arithmetic one could express $N$ as $(a_{n}a_{n - 1}\cdots a_{0})_{r}$.
+Yet on the other hand one just can add the terms in Eqtn.
+(3) in ordinary base ten arithmetic to get the original number $N$.
+Given any lack of more information about $N$ the expansion into powers of $r$ in Eqtn.
+(3) at the very least is \emph{a priori} knowledge we do have about the integer $N$.
+Please understand that in this paper we are not resorting to any constructive arguments that involve integer colorings of a set $[1, W(r, k)]$.
+We need not know beforehand whether $N$ is a newly discovered van der Waerden number with a given $r$ number of integer colorings and with an arithmetic progession of given length $k$ somewhere within integer set $[1, W(r, k)]$ or some other integer with some other property.
+What we do know \emph{a priori} even before we know what kind of number $N$ is in fact, is what is given in Eqtns.
 (3)--(4).
-In fact if we are given a new van der Waerden number $N$ along with \(r < N\) but we never are told the new value for $k$ until some time later, we still can find the exponent $n$, given $N$ and $r$ and we do not need to know the actual value of $k$ to find $n$.
-Proceeding from this we then can proceed to find a necessary and sufficient condition for which \( N = W(r, k) < r^{k^{2}}\) will hold (See Theorem 2.2 and proof).
-If $n$ depends on the integers $r$, $k$ then we can find these dependent relationships (See Theorem 2.3 ), given the necessary and sufficient condition.
+In fact if we are given a newly discovered van der Waerden number \(N = W(r, k)\) along with \(r < N\) we always will find the exponent $n$, given $N$ and $r$ and in fact \emph{we do not need to know the actual value of $k$ to find $n$} although we will be able to verify that \(W(r, k) < r^{k^{2}}\) is true for any van der Waerden number $W(r, k)$ \emph{and for any $k$ with a certain lower bound} $\sqrt{n + 1}$, when all the values for $W(r, k)$, $n$, $r$, already are known.
+We stipulate all this with the stated Fact which follows:\\ \textbf{Fact:} Let $N$ be any van der Waerden number where \(N > r\) and such that the interval $[1, N]$ has some integer $r$--coloring and where this interval has an arithmetic progression of $k$ arbitrary terms.
+Then there always is some positive integer exponent $n$, such that the integer $r^{n}$ divides the integer $N$ while $r^{n + 1}$ does not divide $N$.\\ Proceeding from this we then can proceed to show that \( N = W(r, k) < r^{k^{2}}\) will hold (See Theorem 2.2 and proof), for any $k$ that has always a certain lower bound.
 But first we establish one of the tools needed for the task, namely Theorem 2.1. \begin{theorem} Let \(r > 1, k \geq 1\).
 For each van der Waerden number \(W(r, k) > max(\{r, k\})\), for each integer $r$ and for each integer $k$, there exists some integer \(n \geq 1\) such that